rackerlabs/design-system/_component_design/selector-strip.md

 Consider the following best practices when you construct a selector strip:

-- A selector strip can be used as an input or a control.
-As an input, a selector strip provides data entry fields based on the option selected.
-As a control, a selector strip option can change the view and orientation of information on a page.
-For example, selector strip options can change a graph to show daily, weekly, or monthly data.
 - For single select strips, one option is selected by default.
 - A selector strip should contain no more than seven options.
 It is important to balance the length of the option labels with the number of options listed.
 - Use short option labels (for example, three words maximum and up to 10 characters) so that the number of options can fit horizontally on a small screen.